gatsbyjs/gatsby/docs/blog/2019-08-30-speed-up-your-time-to-interactive-by-delaying-third-party-scripts/index.md

 ---
-title: Speed up your time to interactive by delaying third party scripts
+title: Speed up Your Time to Interactive by Delaying Third Party Scripts
 date: 2019-10-12
 author: Kilian Valkhof
 excerpt: "Delay loading scripts to lower your time to interactive by over 60%"